ashirviskas/minemizer/README.md

 Pros
-- Most efficient for token usage among tested formats
+- Most efficient for token usage among tested formats (See [Benchmarks](#benchmarks))
 - Simple
-- Not vibe coded, so the code is actually readable and uses at least *some* engineering principles
+- Flexible
--
+- Mostly readable code (not yet vibecoded) and uses at least *some* engineering principles

 Cons
 - Not a standard format, so smaller LLMs may not know what to do with it.
 Bigger LLMs should have no issue, but I can't confirm or deny before I have done any proper benchmarks.